kode4food/ale/docstring/last.md

 usage: "(last seq)"
 tags: ["sequence"]
 ---
 This function will return the last element of the specified sequence, or _nil_ if the sequence is empty.
-It would be beneficial to check for a valid sequence using `(seq? seq)` before calling `last`.

 #### An Example